facebook/react-native-website/docs/security.md

 The OAuth2 authentication protocol is incredibly popular nowadays, prided as the most complete and secure protocol around.
 The OpenID Connect protocol is also based on this.
 In OAuth2, the user is asked to authenticate via a third party.
 On successful completion, this third party redirects back to the requesting application with a verification code which can be exchanged for a JWT — a [JSON Web Token](https://jwt.io/introduction/).
 JWT is an open standard for securely transmitting information between parties on the web.

-On the web, this redirect step is secure, because urls on the web are guaranteed to be unique.
+On the web, this redirect step is secure, because URLs on the web are guaranteed to be unique.
 This is not true for apps because, as mentioned earlier, there is no centralized method of registering URL schemes!
 In order to address this security concern, an additional check must be added in the form of PKCE.

 [PKCE](https://oauth.net/2/pkce/), pronounced “Pixy” stands for Proof of Key Code Exchange, and is an extension to the OAuth 2 spec.
 This involves adding an additional layer of security which verifies that the authentication and token exchange requests come from the same client.
 PKCE uses the [SHA 265](https://www.movable-type.co.uk/scripts/sha256.html) Cryptographic Hash Algorithm.
 SHA 265 creates a unique “signature” for a text or file of any size, but it is